 But if we’re the camel, we can also build our muscles so that we become stronger, and able to carry more weight with ease.
 And that is ‘personal resilience’ or ‘emotional fitness’.
 If we do certain things to build our emotional stamina, when life (or work) does throw that extra challenge your way, you’ll be much more able to handle it in your stride.

-We recently released our on line short course called ‘Mind@Work’, which introduces people to some of those techniques that can be used to minimise stress and build emotional stamina or resilience.
+We recently released our on line short course called ‘Creating Personal Resilience’, which introduces people to some of those techniques that can be used to minimize stress and build emotional stamina or resilience.
 It’s designed with workplaces in mind, but really, the strategies are tools that can be used in any area of life – after all, we’re still human wherever we are, right?